How to develop software the secure, Gary McGraw way

 is 500 people working on software security.
 Pretty darn cool.

-Robert Westervelt: Bug bounty programs, I do want to ask about
+Robert Westervelt: Bug bounty programs, I do want to ask about that.
+What is

 your take on those particular programs?
 Microsoft refuses to